-Forage for pollinators: Visited for nectar and pollen by honeybees, bumblebees and solitary bees.
+Forage for pollinators: Visited for nectar and pollen by Short-tongued Bumblebees, Honeybees, and Long-tongued Bumblebees and Solitary bees.
 Harebell mason bees and mining bees collect pollen exclusively from Campanulas, and can be found sheltering in the flower overnight.

 Flowering time: June, July, August, September